 Dion: Many science and nursing classes are held in Dion, home of the College of Nursing.
 It’s connected to SENG, the Science and Engineering building, and is the building farthest away from campus housing.

-Foster: Foster Administration is the main administrative building, home to the Advising, Support & Planning office, the Enrollment Center, Financial Aid, Registrar, Student Employment, and other university business offices.
+Foster: Foster Administration is the main administrative building, home to the Advising, Support & Planning office, the Student Support Center, Financial Aid, Registrar, Student Employment, and other university business offices.

 HRE: The main office for Housing & Residential Education is located in Oak Glen Hall.